Soyvolon/DSharpPlus.SlashCommands/README.md

     }
 }
 catch (Exception ex)
-{ // ... if an error occoured, log the error and return at 401 Unauthorized.
+{ // ... if an error occurred, log the error and return at 401 Unauthorized.
     _logger.LogInformation(ex, "Decryption failed.");
     _logger.LogWarning("Failed to validate POST request for Discord API.");
     return Unauthorized("Invalid Request Signature");